Samson and the Seven Miracles of the World: Plot

 In his eternal wandering Maciste finds himself in 13th Century China rescuing a Chinese prince and princess from the Tartars and leading the Chinese into a revolt against them.

 "In the 13th century, Garak, ruthless master of the Mongols, descended upon Asia.
 His savage warrior bands were composed of many tribes and were unity only by their desire for conquest and the will of Garak.
 They spilled into Panyu and plunged once mighty China into the darkness of slavery and misery.
-The is the story of the man who rose up against Garak and the Mongols; the young giant who was to strike terror into the hearts of the invaders.
+This is the story of the man who rose up against Garak and the Mongols; the young giant who was to strike terror into the hearts of the invaders.
 He assumed the name of Samson to match his size and feats of strength.
 His destiny was to perform the 7 Miracles.
 To ring the great Bell of Freedom, which was China's ancient call to arms.
 To arouse the people from their apathy.
 Only a few dared to oppose the Mongols.
 Under the leadership of the rebel Cho, they sought as best they could to break the grip of Garak the Mongol."